ryandata/tidyverse_approach/R_for_reproducibility.md

 - The **checkpoint** and **packrat** packages automate this process in R
 - snapshots from [MRAN](<https://mran.microsoft.com/timemachine>)
 - see also <https://rviews.rstudio.com/2018/01/18/package-management-for-reproducible-r-code/>
-- Reprozip, Docker, and Singularity are more comprehensive solutions, not R specific, to containerized environments
+- Reprozip, Docker, and Apptainer (formerly Singularity) are more comprehensive solutions, not R specific, to containerized environments

 ### Creating packages for collaboration